WordPress/servehappy/DRAFT.md

 Before upgrading or making any major change you should create a backup of your site.
 This way you can easily restore your site should something go wrong.
 It happens.
 If you do not already have a backup solution in place, we recommend using [one of the free plugins](https://wordpress.org/plugins/search/backup/).

 Though we are encouraging you to upgrade your version of PHP, it’s good to remind you that a standard WordPress backup only includes the database, media files, and code.
 The PHP version is set on the server level (by your website host) and is not included in the backup.
 Meaning, it would not automatically restore if you do need to restore.
 If upgrading to a higher PHP version causes issues, you will need to ask your host to move you back to the previous version of PHP.
-Read more in the  “Troubleshooting” section below.
+Read more in the “FAQ” section below.

 ### Standard WordPress Updates